BradleyCodeU/bradleycodeu.github.io/_gdad/swift/SwiftUsingButtons/instructions.md

 ---
 layout: project
-category: p5js
+category: swift
-title: P5 Art Sqool Game
+title: Swift Using Buttons
 ---

 Copy/paste your code from the P5Whiteboard project.